ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 Browsers still need to reference plain old CSS files since they do not understand Sass files.
 Because of this, the Sass files will need to be processed into a CSS file.
 Sass is able to take many files and combine them into one CSS file, which is yet another reason why Sass is a powerful development tool.

-To automatically output a CSS file which the browser will understand you'll want to "watch" your app's Sass files for any changes.
-Every time changes are saved to a Sass file then the CSS file will automatically rebuild.
+To automatically output a CSS file that the browser will understand you'll want to "watch" your app's Sass files for any changes.
+Every time changes are saved to a Sass file the CSS file will automatically rebuild.
 In your terminal, enter:

     sass --watch scss/app.scss:css/app.css

-What the above command is doing is instructing Sass to constantly watch all of the files in the `scss/` directory.
-Once a Sass file changes then it'll rebuild the CSS file and resave the `css/app.css` file.
+The above command instructs Sass to constantly watch all of the files in the `scss/` directory.
+Once a Sass file changes it will rebuild the CSS file and resave the `css/app.css` file.
 For more information regarding watching Sass files please see [their documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
-Once you successfully run this command then you're ready to start customizing.
+Once you have successfully run this command you are ready to start customizing.

 ## Sass Variables

 > Think of variables as a way to store information that you want to reuse throughout your stylesheet.
-You can store things like colors, font stacks, or any CSS value you think you'll want to reuse.
+You can store things like colors, font stacks, or any CSS value you want to reuse.
 >
 > -- <cite>[Sass Variables Documentation](http://sass-lang.com/guide#variables)</cite>

-Inside the your app's `scss/ionic/` directory, the Ionic Framework has already been built with a `_variables.scss` file.
-The variables file is the first place to go when any default styles are looking to be customized.
+Inside your app's `scss/ionic/` directory, the Ionic Framework has already been built with a `_variables.scss` file.
+The variables file is the first place to go when you want to customize any of the default styles.
 For example, Ionic comes with a small set of [colors](/docs/components/#colors) to start with, but as a general rule colors are meant to be overridden to fit your "brand".

     $light:                 #fff !default;
     $stable:                #f8f8f8 !default;